jagrvargen/holbertonschool-machine_learning/supervised_learning/0x00-binary_classification/README.md

 ### 10-neural_network.py - Adds a method for forward propagation.

 ### 11-neural_network.py - Adds a method to calculate the cost of the model using logistic regression.

+### 12-neural_network.py - Adds a method to evaluate the network's predictions.